Ranked! Every Premier League club by squad value – how much is your team worth?

 Summer signing Alireza Jahanbakhsh has only just started his first Premier League game for Brighton, but the Iran international can console himself with the knowledge that he's the most valuable player in Albion's squad at £16.2m (aged 25, 42 Iran caps to his name and the Eredivisie's top goalscorer in 2017/18).

-Davy Propper, Yves Bissouma and Jurgen Locadia all clock in at £13.5m, but some of the Seagulls' most important players - namely Glenn Murray (£2.7m) and Dale Stephens (£5.4m) - are worth far more to their current employers than they would be if sold to another club.
+Davy Propper, Yves Bissouma and Jurgen Locadia all register at £13.5m, but some of the Seagulls' most important players – namely top scorer Glenn Murray (£2.7m) and midfield engine Dale Stephens (£5.4m) – are worth far more to their current employers than their market value might suggest.

 14. Burnley (£163.58m)

-Burnley's success under Sean Dyche has been built on a collective spirit which helped the Clarets finish seventh in the Premier League last term.
-There are no standout stars at Turf Moor, and each player is seen as a key component in a squad which is worth more than the sum of its individual parts.
+Much of Burnley’s recent success is owed to the team spirit created by manager Sean Dyche, who regularly preaches the importance of the collective.
+There are no star names at Turf Moor, and each player is seen as a key component in a squad which is worth significantly more than the sum of its individual parts.

-Burnley's squad is deemed to be valued at £163.58m, which places them above only six teams in this ranking.
-James Tarkowski, Jack Cork and Ben Gibson are all listed at £13.5m, but Chris Wood eclipses the trio at £16.2m.
+Burnley's roster is deemed to be valued at £163.58m, which places them above only six teams in this ranking.
+James Tarkowski, Jack Cork and Ben Gibson are worth £13.5m apiece, but Chris Wood eclipses the trio at £16.2m to stand as the Clarets player with the highest value.

 13. Wolves (£172.35m)